KevinJump/uSync/readme.txt

              Welcome to uSync 8 for Umbraco 8

- Thanks for Installing uSync 8, All the bits of your umbraco settings will now be saved to disk - if you want to also sync content and media install uSync.ContentEdition.
+ Thanks for installing uSync 8.
+All the bits of your Umbraco settings will now be saved to disk.
+If you want to also sync content and media, install uSync.ContentEdition.

  Repo   : https://github.com/KevinJump/uSync
  Docs   : https://docs.jumoo.co.uk/uSync/v8/